greenmatthew/truenas-scale-catalog/README.md

-# catalog
+# TrueNAS Scale Catalog

-This is just the catalog.
-Please do not PR here as it's automatically generated
+This is a custom catalog for Helm chart apps for TrueNAS Scale.